Convergent Architecture: Three Domains, One Principle

 The Architecture Path

-Building tooling across 31 repositories, I kept solving the same coordination problem.
+Building tooling across my production repos, I kept solving the same coordination problem.
 Agents needed to share state.
 The obvious answer was a central orchestrator: some service that tracks who's doing what and routes messages.

 The obvious answer was wrong.